-Tasmania has so many stunning natural wonders and hiring a car and doing a road trip is a great way to see the island state.
+Tasmania has so many stunning natural wonders.
+Hiring a car and doing a road trip is a great way to see the island state.
 However, with limited time it is impossible to see everything.
 So here is my list of five must visit natural locations on the East Coast of Tasmania.

 1 – Bay of Fires

 In 2009, the Bay of Fires was named by Lonely Planet as the hottest travel destination in the world.
-The Lonely Planet guide described Bay of Fires as “white beaches of hourglass-fine sand, Bombay Saphhire sea, an azure sky – and nobody”.
+The Lonely Planet guide described it as “white beaches of hourglass-fine sand, Bombay Saphhire sea, an azure sky – and nobody”.
 While the sand, sea and sky have stayed the same, there are a lot more people now visiting this pristine location.
-It is also famous for its orange lichen covered granite boulder which have been shown around the world in countless photos.
+It is also famous for its orange lichen covered granite boulder which are shown around the world in countless photos.

 The Bay of Fires conservation area is located in the northern part of the east coast of Tasmania.
-While it is called the Bay of Fires it is actually a series of bays stretching from Eddystone Point in the north to Binalong Bay in the south.
+While it is called the Bay of Fires it is actually a series of bays.
+It stretches from Eddystone Point in the north to Binalong Bay in the south.

 The name, Bay of Fires, comes from the Aboriginal fires that Captain Tobias Furneaux saw as he sailed along the coast in 1773.